Trivivium/devops-2k20/postmortem.md

 service, and then started pen-testing their service.
 After approximately a week of gathering monitoring data we had enough information to confidently evaluate whether Group C were violating their Service-Level agreement.
-The following order is not therefore not a reflection of the order in which the tasks were done, but merely with the intent of readability.
+The following order is therefore not a reflection of the order in which the tasks were done, but merely with the intent of readability.

 ### Creating a monitoring tool